duttashi/learnr/README.md

 # Readme

-The branch `Learn-R-fundamentals` contains data, code, resources and plots for `general purpose R learning`.
+The repo `contains data, code, resources and plots` for statistical and machine learning